 - the false or fraudulent pretense, promise, or misrepresentation was material and capable of influencing the person to whom it was addressed;

 - the accused intended to deprive another party of money, property, or honest services;

 - the accused used the U.S. Postal Service or another commercial mail carrier in the furtherance of the scheme.

 All four elements must be met in order to convict a defendant.
 Prosecutors also sometimes charge a defendant with mail fraud when they are concerned that there may not be enough evidence to convict the defendant of a related offense.
 Nevertheless, mail fraud is treated very seriously by law enforcement and federal prosecutors.
-Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale, Broward County or Naples mail fraud defense lawyer.
+Therefore, individuals who are accused of mail fraud should immediately contact an experienced Naples or Fort Lauderdale mail fraud defense lawyer.

 - 1-900 telephone numbers;

 - loan schemes that charge an upfront fee;